hpcleuven/VscDocumentation/source/antwerp/gpu_computing_uantwerp.rst

 Monitoring of CPU use by jobs running on the GPU nodes can be done in the same way as for regular compute nodes.

-One useful command to monitor the use of the GPUs is ``nvidia-smi``.
+One useful command to monitor the use of the NVIDIA GPUs is ``nvidia-smi``.
 It will show information on both GPUs in the GPU node, and among others lets you easily verify if the GPUs are used by the job.
+The AMD GPUs can be monitored similarly using the ``rocm-smi`` command.

 Software on the GPU
 -------------------